 Network latency refers to the delays in transmitting or processing data.
 Without the advantage of CDN’s, users would wait too long for their files to load from just one or two servers.
 According to Kissmetrics, 52% of shoppers say that page loading speed is essential to their site loyalty.

 As eCommerce businesses expand to serve customers around the world, engage voice commerce, and send larger media files, CDNs become vital to improving site speed metrics.
-A website’s performance directly affects a shopper’s behavior, increases conversion rates, and profits.
+A website’s performance directly affects a shopper’s behavior, increases conversion rates and profits.
+Ask a BigCommerce development agency if you need help setting it up.

 If your store is already on BigCommerce, the CDN is already included and enabled for all plans.
 All the files, images, and other assets are stored in one of three folders, the template folder, product images/uploaded images folder, and the content folder.
 Keep in mind that the template folder is the only one using the CDN.
 It’s highly recommended to store all static assets there for fastest page loads.